 Every other week during the academic year the Journal Club meets to discuss articles of interest in the field.
-Journal Club will be scheduled on Fridays from 1-:30-11:20.
-The 2014-15 Journal Club is coordinated by Dr. Trudy Burns and Caitlin Smith (PhD Student).
+Journal Club will be scheduled on alternate Fridays from 10:30-11:20 a.m.
+The 2016-17 Journal Club is coordinated by Dr. Trudy Burns, Dr. Margaret Chorazy, and Bjarni Haraldsson (PhD Student).
 Information about the schedule is distributed to students each semester.
 M.S. students are required to achieve at least 80% attendance at the Department of Epidemiology Journal Club for 3 semesters.